Phone Calls in German: 20 Phrases to Successfully Make and Receive Calls

 When you’re still learning a language, it can be terrifying.

-To help you avoid the pitfalls of dead silence or a sudden hangup, here’s an arsenal of simple and handy sentences that are sure to come up during any given telephone conversation in German.
+To help you avoid the pitfalls of dead silence or a sudden hang-up, here’s 20 simple and handy sentences that are sure to come up during any given telephone conversation in German.

-But first, a few cultural notes on the German phone exchange and some resources you can use to practice these sentences.
+Be sure to keep reading after that for German phone call etiquette and some resources you can use to practice your new sentences.

 - 1. Hallo, Anka, bist du es?
 (Hello Anka, is that you?)